Skip to content

 Passing data from middleware

 It is necessary in some cases to pass data from middleware to the route handler.
-Leaf allows you to pass data from middleware to the route handler using the response()->next() method.
+You can do this using the response()->next() method.

 app()->registerMiddleware('logRequest', function ($next) {